adamgf/react-native-opencv3/README.md

 #### Recording video

-Using the reference to the camera instance a video can be recorded by first calling the asynchronous CvCamera method `startRecording` and after time has elapsed calling the asynchronous CvCamera method `stopRecording` as in this example:
+Using the reference to the camera instance a video can be recorded by first calling the CvCamera method `startRecording` and after time has elapsed calling the asynchronous CvCamera method `stopRecording` as in this example:
 ```javascript

   startRecordingVideo = async() => {